 Most camping experts have varied opinions about what a necessary winter gear should consist of.
-There’s no magic formula, but the fundamentals dictate having a decent waterproof jacket, pants, and boots.
+There’s no magic formula, but the fundamentals dictate having a decent waterproof jacket, pants, and boots and a camping GPS tracker.
 Go all-out, and don’t hold back on fleece and base layers to keep your body warm.

 Here are a few suggestions that you can start with to keep your determination to reach the peak up even when the temp drops way down.

 Get a Beanie to Keep Your Head Together

 When you’re camping in winter, you can expect the biting cold to smack you on the face full-on and the powdery ice mixes along the way to leave you a damp, shuddering mess.

 To keep you on top of things, you’ve got to cover your head with thermal fabric that is comforting and buttery to the touch.
 A ponytail beanie has a convenient opening on the back side to slide in your long hair so it doesn’t cover your face even when you’re trekking through strong winds.
 It keeps your head warm and doesn’t block your visibility even at nighttime.
 It’s warm and soft on the skin but tough against the cold.

 Maintain a Steady “Fleece” of Mind